neocrz/micros/README.md

 ## How to
 ### Nix Flake (nix develop)
-- Download the repo.
+- Clone the repo.
 - `cd` to the repo directory.
 - `nix develop .`

 ### No nix
-- Download the repo.
+- Clone the repo.
 - `cd` to the repo directory.
 - Create a new python venv
 ```console